×

 Handling Sales & Payments

 After your product sells on the site, you will receive an email and an app notification.
-The payments are sent directly to your linked bank account and usually take 1-2 business days on receipt of payment by the buyer.
+As of mid-2026, for non-Pro sellers, payouts are now managed “on demand” rather than automatically, and funds are usually available to withdraw to your linked bank account within 48 hours of the buyer paying.

 Shipping Your Item to the Buyer